Biography

 Divulgation

-Conrado Moya is firmly committed to the development of the marimba and to extending the public’s awareness of the instrument.
-To this end, he has worked intensively in the creation of a new repertoire for marimba together with composers from all over the world ―with special attention to those from your country― such as Ferran Cruixent, José Luis Greco, Albert Guinovart, Christos Hatzis, Anna Ignatowicz-Glińska, Arkadiusz Kątny, Tomás Marco and Lorenzo Palomo.
-He has also worked on transcribing and reinterpreting ―through the sound of the marimba― great classical works ranging from J. S. Bach to Joaquín Rodrigo.
-One of the fruits of all this work was Silentium, his first marimba solo album, followed by Marimba Synergy, his latest album with Bach’s Goldberg Variations in a duo with Katarzyna Myćka for Mons Records.
+Conrado Moya is firmly committed to the development of the marimba and to extending the public’s awareness of his instrument.
+He has cultivated the creation of new repertoire for the marimba, working alongside composers from around the world —with special attention to those from his own country—: Ferran Cruixent, José Luis Greco, Albert Guinovart, Christos Hatzis, Anna Ignatowicz-Glińska, Arkadiusz Kątny, Tomás Marco, Gabriel Ordás, and Lorenzo Palomo.
+He has also been intensively dedicated to the transcription and revival of great works from the musical heritage, rediscovering compositions from J.S.
+Bach to Joaquín Rodrigo through the sound of the marimba.
+As a result of all this work, he released Silentium, his debut marimba solo album, and Marimba Synergy, featuring Bach’s Goldberg Variations for Mons Records.

 Conrado Moya - Marimba